mymuffin18/slack-api/README.md

 # TODO

--    [ ] REACT ROUTER LINK AND OUTLET FOR CHANNELS
+-    [x] REACT ROUTER LINK AND OUTLET FOR CHANNELS
+-    [ ] Get users by their ids